russdoestech/cka_prep/2.40-multi_stage_docker_build/README.md

 ## Details

-To get started I installed the Docker Desktop app onto my Windows 11 system from https://www.docker.com/products/docker-desktop/ and signed into the app.

-Then I opened PowerShell and used the 'git clone' command to download a webapp from GitHub.
+Used the 'git clone' command to download a webapp from GitHub.

 Next, I cd'ed into the web app directory, and created a Dockerfile, and populated the Dockerfile with the relevant details to use an Alpine linux image & install nginx.

-with the Dockerfile populated, I next ran 'docker build' to build the docker image using the application code and the Dockerfile.
+With the Dockerfile populated, I next ran 'docker build' to build the docker image using the application code and the Dockerfile.

 ![alt text](./images/image.png)